HouriaNouhKhanjar/easy-rental/README.md

 * I used [this JS code](https://jsfiddle.net/5ws33c8s/) To apply fade in animation on tool card and header text.

 * I used [this Stackoverflow code](https://stackoverflow.com/questions/51504463/fade-animation-while-scrolling) To apply the animation only when scrolling.

+* I used [this Stackoverflow code](https://stackoverflow.com/questions/13766015/is-it-possible-to-configure-a-required-field-to-ignore-white-space) To apply whitespace validation on text input.

 ### Content